1. Introduction

 RLGS

-History: The Resolution Life Group
+History: Resolution Life

 4. Outsourcing, ‘Supply Chains’ and use of third parties